aatarasoff/linkerd-easyauth/README.md

 ### Important Values
 #### Meshed Apps Namespaces
-Because all `ServerAuthorization` policies are Namespaced scope then we should add common policies to each namespace with our apps:
+Because all `AuthorizationPolicy` policies are Namespaced scope then we should add common policies to each namespace with our apps:
 ```
 meshedApps:
   namespaces: